 Pupils in Years 3-6 follow a topic-based curriculum with embedded reading, writing, presentation and speaking and listening tasks.
 Pupil progress is monitored through continual assessment and once-termly progress checks where reading and writing is reviewed against national standards.
 Pupils are encouraged to engage with great writing as a starting point for their own creativity and are guided in finding their own individual voice.
 Underpinning all of this is an expectation that pupils take ownership of their work, with a strong focus on the importance of accuracy in reading and writing.

 The curriculum for pupils in Year 7 and 8 continues to explore a range of topics.
-In these upper years our focus is broad, introducing pupils to the key literary periods and ideas that will anchor their studies as they head towards GCSE and beyond.
-From getting to grips with the language of Beowulf to writing impassioned editorials on the future of education, pupils in Year 7 and 8 are encouraged to value their individual voice whilst thoughtfully engaging with the voices of others.
+In these upper years, our focus is broad.
+We introduce pupils to the key literary periods and ideas that will anchor their studies as they head towards GCSE and beyond.
+From getting to grips with the language of Beowulf to using real-life documents to build a case for the defence in our Titanic unit, pupils in Year 7 and 8 are encouraged to value their individual voice whilst thoughtfully engaging with the voices of others.

-To see the English Curriculum map for the Summer Term 2022 please Click Here
+To see the English Curriculum map for the Michaelmas Term please Click Here

 We encourage a culture of reading and work closely with our libraries, located in each of the three school buildings, to suggest engaging reads on a variety of themes, helping to build pupils’ life-long reading habits.
 The English department use a variety of fun initiatives to encourage a love of reading such as our 'Reading Rampage' competition where children are challenged to read a diverse range of high quality literature which they can then recommend to their peers.
-We also love to celebrate World Book Day with themes such as 'It's A Mystery' where pupils were inspired to try out the mystery/detective genre.
+We also love to celebrate World Book Day with a variety of fun literary themes.

 The English department encourage children from the Pre-Prep upwards to read and memorise poetry.
 Every pupil takes part in our annual Recite! poetry competition where they choose a poem to memorise and read aloud to their year group with our finalists from Year 3 upwards going on to perform to the school in our Performing Arts Centre.
 We also award prizes to pupils who write and perform their own poems.